British Values Statement

-Handsworth Grammar School is committed to serving its community.
+King Edward VI Handsworth Grammar School for Boys is committed to serving its community.
 It recognizes the multi-cultural, multi-faith and ever-changing nature of the United Kingdom and our local area.
 It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalization by those wishing to unduly, or illegally, influence them.

 It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
-Handsworth Grammar School is dedicated to preparing students for their adult life beyond the formal, examined curriculum and ensuring that it promotes and reinforces British values to all its students.
+King Edward VI Handsworth Grammar School for Boys is dedicated to preparing students for their adult life beyond the formal, examined curriculum and ensuring that it promotes and reinforces British values to all its students.

 The government set out its definition of British values in the 2011 Prevent Strategy.

 - The rule of law